Christchurch to Queenstown Road Trip: Best Stops and Itinerary

 A Four-Day Road Trip Itinerary from Christchurch to Queenstown (via Wanaka)

-Day two: as above
+Day one & two: As above

 Day three: Twizel to Wanaka